-Considering its reputation for skiing and snowboarding, you may be surprised by the number of ice skating rinks in the Vail valley.
+Considering its reputation for skiing and snowboarding, you may be surprised by the number of ice skating rinks in the Vail Valley.
 You’ll find ice skating rinks in both Vail Village and Lionshead; the Town of Vail has three (only two are outdoors).
 Eagle, Avon, and Beaver Creek all boast outdoor rinks, as does the Mountain Recreation (MountainRec) complex.

 Sledding in Vail

 For kids and adults who love to sled, Vail will become a favorite winter wonderland.
-Most local neighborhoods have hills suitable for sledding; however, there are few special spots near Eagle that you may want to try:
+Most local neighborhoods have hills suitable for sledding; however, there are a few special spots near Eagle that you may want to try:

-- While finding parking may be difficult, you’ll find a favorite local hill at the the west end of West Park in EagleVail.
+- While finding parking may be difficult, you’ll find a favorite local hill at the west end of West Park in EagleVail.